dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 Now that you've installed your token, you can create an enrollment profile for DEP devices.
 A device enrollment profile defines the settings applied to a group of devices during enrollment.

 > [!NOTE]
-> Devices will be blocked if there are not enough Company Portal licenses for a VPP token, or if the token has expired.
+> Devices will be blocked if there aren't enough Company Portal licenses for a VPP token, or if the token has expired.
 Intune will display an alert when a token is about to expire or licenses are running low.

 1. In Intune in the Azure portal, choose **Device enrollment** > **Apple Enrollment** > **Enrollment program tokens**.